OpenBB-finance/OpenBB/CONTRIBUTING.md

 ## Github Guidelines

+T.B.D.

 #### Git Commit Messages

 Attempt to write a concise message under 50 characters to represent what each commit is about.
-This makes it easier for us to review the Pull Request.
+This makes it easier for the team to review the Pull Request.

 #### Pull Requests